mikedidomizio/tab-group-helper/README.md

-# Chrome Tab Group Helper
+# Tab Group Helper

-This extension allows the user to run a set of commands which will automatically group Chrome tabs by title or URL.
+This extension allows the user to run a set of commands which will automatically group tabs by title or URL.
 Including the ability to use regular expressions for more advanced capturing.

 Ex.